§ 05 · Read

 4. Click Start scan.

-Wait ~30 seconds for the scan to complete.
-Then click back to Assets — you’ll see entries with vendor (Allen-Bradley, Siemens), role (PLC, HMI), and Purdue level annotations.
+Wait ~30 seconds for the scan to complete, then click back to Assets — you’ll see entries annotated with vendor, role, and Purdue level.

 open http://127.0.0.1:8091/tools

-You should see a JSON response listing 10 tools (get_current_state, list_objects, get_history, etc.).
-That’s the MCP surface Claude Desktop will use.
+You should get a JSON response listing the tools the gateway exposes.
+That’s the read-only MCP surface Claude Desktop will use.

 Step 6 — Connect Claude Desktop